 How Copper Can Accumulate in Your Body and Make You an Anxious Wreck

-Functional medicine practitioner and acupuncturist Chris Kresser explains that copper and zinc are very important for neurotransmitter health, but zinc needs to dominate.
+Functional medicine practitioner Chris Kresser explains that copper and zinc are very important for neurotransmitter health, but zinc needs to dominate.
 If not, all sorts of neurological and behavioural disorders can emerge, including depression, anxiety and even schizophrenia.
 (3).

 Too much copper can have a powerful effect on the mind and alter mood and behaviour.
 The accumulation of excess copper in the brain enhances the production of stimulatory neurotransmitters (epinephrine and norepinephrine), which can further promote anxiety.
 Pfeiffer and Goldstein (1984) monitored the brain waves of individuals who took 5 mg of copper or 5 mg of Dexedrine (a common amphetamine that increases epinephrine and norepinephrine), and they found that copper and the amphetamine exhibited an equivalent stimulation of the central nervous system (40, 41, 43, 44).

 On top of this, research has shown that too much copper can inhibit and block the neurotransmission of GABA, one of the main calming neurotransmitters in the central nervous system (5, 6, 42).
 It’s no wonder that anxious people find such relief from alcohol and anti-anxiety medications, as they both activate GABA receptors in the brain.

 Depending on the severity of the copper toxicity and the susceptibility of the person, copper can affect the mind moderately or very severely.
 The milder effects are initially positive because it is activating and stimulating and can increase creativity and productivity.
 I’ve witnessed this myself, as I used to feel as if my chronic anxiety motivated me to accomplish a lot of work.
 It may be why creative people tend be depressed and anxious individuals.